 Please plan for these due dates early and submit assignments on time.
-We are all online all the time and there are significant demands on your time and my time outside of class as well.
+I know several of you have jobs and families to support.
+There are significant demands on your time and my time outside of class.
 I have scheduled grading time when I am not disturbed by my family.
 When you submit assignments on time, I will be able to give you timely feedback to help improve your final research paper.
-I am unable to offer comments on late submissions.
+I am unable to offer timely comments on late submissions.

 However, I understand that sometimes life events get in the way.
 Many assignments will remain open until 9am Friday morning.
-Late submissions will automatically be assessed a 5% penalty.
-However, if at the end of the semester, you have three or fewer late submissions, I will waive the late submission penalty.
+Late submissions will be assessed a 5% penalty.
+However, if at the end of the semester, you have five or fewer late submissions, I will waive the late submission penalty.
+This rule applies only to assignments that are submitted during the late submission grace period.